 This course includes video content and other visual teaching methods.
 As such, blind and visually impaired learners may need a helper to work through the course.

 Meet the team

 You may find you come up against some difficulties in the course.
 By following the educators and mentor team you’ll be able to find advice they may have given in response to queries that are similar to yours.

 Follow the educators for this course by clicking through to their profiles.
 To see their comments on the course, just filter by ‘Following’.

-You can also follow our mentors’ profiles: The mentors will be on hand to help support the discussions.
+You can also follow our mentors’ profiles.
+Rhian Taylor and Sam Malpass are both students at the University of Reading, and will be on hand to help support the discussions.
 They’ll answer questions where they can, but we can’t promise that they’ll be able to respond to everyone.

 Get extra benefits, upgrade your course

 You can now get extra benefits by upgrading this course, including: